magnimel/ProjectEuler/README.md

 # ProjectEuler

-Solutions for problems on ProjectEuler: https://projecteuler.net
+My solutions for problems on ProjectEuler: https://projecteuler.net